How to Greet Visitors: 20+ Examples to Try in Your Destination

 • Take your time to look around.
 Some people stay here for a lifetime just exploring.

-After that initial engagement, check in with that customer, with things like:
+After that initial engagement, check in with that customer with things like:

 • Would you like a guided tour?

-• Can I free offer any recommendations?
+• Can I offer any recommendations?

 • How about I start a fitting room for you while you continue looking around?